-Looking for LGBTQ+ travel tips?
+ooking for LGBTQ+ travel tips?
 Check out my post about queer travel in Iceland.
 Looking for puffins on the South Coast?
 Click here.

 - Day 1: Arrive and get oriented in Reykjavik (transit, groceries, SIM card)

-- Day 2: Explore Reyjavik (walking tour, geothermal beach, queer night out)
+- Day 2: Explore Reyjavik (walking tour, geothermal beach, LGBTQ night out)

 - Day 3: Golden Circle (Thingvellir/Þingvellir , Geysir, Gulfoss, horses, Fludir/Flúðir Secret Lagoon, Minilik Ethiopian restaurant)